frett27/visiontools/README.md

 External Libraries :
 ====================

 This library embedded libjpeg, and OpenImage 0.1, in a static way, so there are no external dependencies.
+Embedding thoses libraries prevent also issues on compilation options.

 Compilation should run smoothly.